Ventura County District Attorney

 Chief Investigator

-Scott Whitney joined the Ventura County District Attorney’s Office on September 13, 2022 to lead the District Attorney’s Bureau of Investigation.
+Scott Whitney joined the Ventura County District Attorney’s Office on September 13, 2022, to lead the District Attorney’s Bureau of Investigation.
 He previously served as police chief of Oxnard, Ventura County’s largest city, where he was a champion of community policing and neighborhood engagement.
-A Ventura County native who graduated from Oxnard High School, Mr. Whitney attended the University of Oregon on a football scholarship.
+A Ventura County native who graduated from Oxnard High School, Chief Whitney attended the University of Oregon on a football scholarship.
 As a scholar athlete, he earned a Bachelor of Science degree in Business Administration, with an emphasis in Finance and Accounting.
-He holds a Master of Public Administration from California State University Northridge and resides in Camarillo.
+He holds a Master of Public Administration from California State University Northridge.

-In addition to serving as police chief from 2016 to 2020, Mr. Whitney has a long track record of public service to Oxnard and its residents, including leadership roles as an interim and assistant city manager, where he oversaw complex budgets and managed multiple city departments.
-His nearly five years as police chief were marked by significant reductions in crime, the promotion of Oxnard’s first two female police commanders, and new partnerships with community organizations, including neighborhood councils, faith-based groups, and school officials.
+In addition to serving as police chief from 2016 to 2020, Chief Whitney has a long track record of public service to Oxnard and its residents, including leadership roles as an assistant city manager and an interim city manager, where he oversaw complex budgets and managed multiple city departments.
+His nearly five years as police chief were marked by significant reductions in crime, and new partnerships with community organizations, including neighborhood councils, faith-based groups, and school officials.

 Fiscal, Administrative & Legislative Services